Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 MATH 4710 - Basic Probability

-Introduction to probability theory, which prepares the student to take MATH 4720.
+An introduction to probability theory that prepares the student to take MATH 4720.
 The course begins with basics: combinatorial probability, mean and variance, independence, conditional probability, and Bayes formula.
 Density and distribution functions and their properties are introduced.
 The law of large numbers and central limit theorem are stated and their implications for statistics are discussed.

 MATH 4740 - Stochastic Processes